 The Reemployment Benefits Section is responsible for administering the retraining program for injured workers in the Alaska workers’ compensation system.
-The staff:
+The section:

 - works with injured workers and their employers/insurers to provide information about the program;

 - assigns injured workers for eligibility evaluations to private sector rehabilitation specialists (counselors) as appropriate;

 - reviews rehabilitation specialist reports to determine eligibility;

 - assigns eligible injured workers who want retraining to rehabilitation specialists for development of a retraining plan;

 - reviews retraining plans for approval or denial at the request of the injured worker or employer/insurer when they cannot agree on a retraining plan;